wdporter/i-am-that-vuepress/3-the-living-present/readme.md

 **Q:**&ensp;Yet, between the body and the self there lies a cloud of thoughts and feelings, which neither serve the body nor the self.
 These thoughts and feelings are flimsy, transient and meaningless, mere mental dust that blinds and chokes, yet they are there, obscuring and destroying.

 **M:**&ensp;Surely, the memory of an event cannot pass for the event itself.
 Nor can the anticipation.
-There is something exceptional, unique, about the present event, which the previous, or the coming do not have.
+There is something exceptional or unique about the present event, which the previous, or the coming, do not have.
 There is a livingness about it, an actuality; it stands out as if illuminated.
 There is the ‘stamp of reality’ on the actual, which the past and the future do not have.

 **Q:**&ensp;What gives the present that ‘stamp of reality’?